sagrawal11/tennis_analytics/README.md

 - Check trigger function `handle_new_user()` is updated
 - Verify role is passed in signup metadata
 - Check browser console for "Signing up with role: coach/player" log

+**Activation key not working**
+- Verify activation key was added to user record: `SELECT activation_key FROM public.users WHERE email = 'coach@example.com';`
+- Check key matches exactly (case-insensitive, but stored as entered)
+- Verify `activated_at` is NULL before activation
+- Check backend logs for activation errors
+- Ensure coach is entering key in Teams page activation input

+**Can't create team / upload matches**
+- For coaches: Check if account is activated (`activated_at IS NOT NULL`)
+- For players: Check if team has activated coach (any coach on team with `activated_at IS NOT NULL`)
+- Check activation status via API: `GET /api/activation/status`

 ### Authentication Issues